FDio/csit/docs/report/introduction/methodology_nat44.rst

 transactions should be, but due to duration stretching TRex might have been unable to send that many packets.
-For search purposes, unattempted transactions are treated the same as attemted byt failed transactions.
+For search purposes, unattempted transactions are treated the same as attempted but failed transactions.

 Sometimes even the number of transactions as tracked by search algorithm does not match the transactions as defined by ASTF programs.